4 Indonesians rescued, 1 missing after boat with 108 people found near Pedra Branca

 MPA has issued navigational broadcasts for ships to look for the missing person.
 Singapore is coordinating search-and-rescue operations with Indonesian authorities.

-In a Facebook post, Defence Minister Ng Eng Hen said that the boat had been spotted by Singapore’s Maritime Security Task Force while operating off Changi.
+In an earlier Facebook post, Defence Minister Ng Eng Hen said that the boat had been spotted by Singapore’s Maritime Security Task Force while operating off Changi.

-The motorised boat had lost power and was drifting around the waters off Pedra Branca.
+The motorised boat had lost power and was drifting around the waters off Pedra Branca, he said.

 A coast guard vessel was later sent to investigate the craft, at which point some people “were seen to have jumped overboard from the stranded boat and were swimming away", he added.